JanHuss/JanHuss.github.io/_posts/2024-10-24-Using-Command-Prompt.md

 Well done!
 You have cloned your repo!
 That wasn't that hard right?
 But what if you make changes to the repo?
 Well let's look at that next

 ## Pushing changes to the repository
 Once you have made changes to the repo load command prompt if you have closed it and set the directory back to your repo location.
-Check the [[## Changing the directory - The quickest way]] section of this post.
+Check the [Changing the directory - The quickest way]{#qw} section of this post.

 Now type: